 Maîtres de l'Affiche (Masters of the Poster) refers to 256 color lithographic plates used to create an art publication during the Belle Époque in Paris, France.
 The collection, reproduced from the original works of ninety-seven artists in a smaller 11 x 15 inch format, was put together by Jules Chéret, the father of poster art and distributed between 1895 and 1900.
 The varied selection of prints were sold in packages of four and delivered monthly to subscribers.
 Designed for a subscription audience it showcased the most influential posters of the era in a collectible small format.

 "This magnificent poster, an artistic and lithographic tour de force, was Toussaint's first.
 It publicizes the magazine of 'Le Sillon' one of many artists' groups that bred in rich cultural ferment of 1890s Brussels.
 'Sillon' means furrow, to make one's own way in the world, which was the aim of this group.
 Thus Toussaint depicts an allegory of the harvest of grain that will spring from his work.
 Credit for capturing the fine colour nuances of this delicious watercolour in soft tones, is shared by Toussaint's friend, O. de Rycker, the master lithographer (printer) of Brussels.

 (Rennert, PAI-XVII, 525)

 This is an Original Vintage Poster it is not a reproduction.
-This poster is printed on heavy weight paper and in excellent condition.
+This poster is printed on heavy weight paper and has very minor handling at the edges.
 We guarantee the authenticity of all of our posters.